 - Expert guidance: Interventionists and counselors are trained professionals who have experience working with people struggling with addiction.
 They can provide guidance and support while encouraging your partner to seek treatment.

 - Objectivity: Addiction can be emotionally charged, and remaining objective when trying to help a loved one can be challenging.
-A professional can provide an outside perspective and help you make decisions based on what is best for your partner and your family.
+A professional can provide an outside perspective and help you decide based on what is best for your partner and family.

-- Support for you and your partner: Addiction can take a toll on both the person struggling with addiction and their loved ones.
+- Support for you and your partner: Addiction can take a toll on those struggling with addiction and their loved ones.
 A professional can provide support and resources for both you and your partner.

 Seeking a professional’s help doesn’t mean you’re giving up on your loved one.
 It’s a proactive step towards getting them the help they need and protecting yourself and your family.